-In our first year in the U.S., my four children went trick or treating together (My fourth child was born three years later).
+In our first year in the U.S., my ,at the time, three children went trick or treating together (My fourth child was born three years later).
 A year later, they invited some of their new friends to trek the “Halloween Mile” with them.
 Two years after that, my home started filling with a few costumed guests.
 By the third Halloween, my kids had ALL their friends over at the house.
 They started dressing up and adding makeup right after school.
 Parents of those little devils would join later in the evening.

 Throughout the evening, adults would enjoy their meal with a few “spirits” while the kids had juice.
 The teenagers were fully caffeinated and congregated in the basement for their annual LAN Party full of big computer equipment and gaming fun.